Denver to Yellowstone Road Trip

 A Jurassic Journey through Moffat County

-See wild horses and the eastern side of Dinosaur National Monument near Craig, Colo., on the way back to Denver.
+See wild horses, hundreds of elk and the eastern side of Dinosaur National Monument near Craig, Colo., on the way back to Denver.